Scotland: Edinburgh and Beyond

 8 Day Inn Tour

 Rolling terrain with some longer climbs.
 Moderate cycling level.
-Leisurely level with an e-bike.
+Leisurely level with an ebike.

 DAY 2: We’ll begin our cycling by leaving Edinburgh this morning on a bike path and then continuing on part of the John Muir Way.
-This route stretches more than 150 miles and is named for the naturalist and founder of the Sierra Club.
+This route stretches more than 150 miles and is named for the naturalist and co-founder of the Sierra Club.
 He was born in the seaside town of Dunbar, which is our destination for the night.
 36 miles.

 We’ll end in the charming town of Kelso.
-It sits at the confluence of Rivers Tweed and Teviot and is known for having the largest market square in all of Scotland.
+It sits at the confluence of the rivers Tweed and Teviot and is known for having the largest market square in all of Scotland.
 We’ll stay two nights on the cobblestone square in an eccentric historic landmark originally built in 1769 as a stagecoach inn.
 41 miles.

 Once back in Kelso, you can choose to visit the 18th Century Floor’s Castle, Scotland’s largest inhabited house and home to the Duke of Roxburghe.
 Take a tour and see how the palace has evolved over time, get a glimpse of how the noble family lives today, and admire the beautiful view over the River Tweed.
 If you want to go further back in time, you can also visit the ruins of the Kelso Abbey.
 Dating from 1128, it was once a large and rich monastery.
 Today, it remains one of the most spectacular examples of Romanesque architecture in Scotland.
 Take all the time you need, as dinner is on your own tonight.
-26 or 31 miles.
+26 or 33 miles.

-DAY 6: You’ll have a choice again of two beautiful loop rides today.
-Along the way, you can stop to visit Sir Walter Scott’s House at Abbotsford.
-The ornate mansion has everything from a Chinese Drawing Room to a huge library filled with more books than you knew a person could own, to the desk where he wrote such famous lines as, “Oh, what a tangled web we weave...”
+We’ll also stop to see Sir Walter Scott’s House at Abbotsford.
+The ornate mansion has everything from a Chinese Drawing Room to a huge library filled with more books than you knew a person could own, to the desk where he wrote such famous lines as, “Oh, what a tangled web we weave….”

 DAY 7: Today, we’ll follow the River Tweed to another quaint town on its banks called Peebles.
 Along the way, we’ll get a stunning view of Yarrow Valley and stop at Traquair House, the oldest continuously inhabited house in Scotland dating from 1107.
 You can walk through the hedge maze or simply sample the beers from the onsite brewery.

 Our next stop will be Robert Smail’s Printing Works, a living museum of the last working Victorian letterpress printer.
 You can even try your hand at typesetting the old-fashioned way.
 We’ll end the ride the same way we began earlier in the week — on a beautiful paved bike path.
 We’ll celebrate our tour through The Borders and The Lothians regions of Scotland at our final dinner together tonight.
-37 miles.
+31 or 41 miles.